 - 6- or 9-foot security tether options keep device attached to cradle

 This is the Omron TH839s ear thermometer.
 Which is very affordable and is built by Omron.
-This thermometer is designed with an advanced infrared and ambient temperature compensation technology for instantaneous temperature diagnosis of patients or self.
+This digital thermometer is designed with an advanced infrared and ambient temperature compensation technology for instantaneous temperature diagnosis of patients or self.
 This is a thermometer that is commonly used at home but some practices do like it due to its cost effectiveness.

 - 1 Second quick measurement